-Protestantism helped to lay the foundations for colonial society by encouraging the transformation of the environment according to colonists' values and needs.
+Protestantism helped to lay the foundations for colonial society by encouraging the transformation of the environment according to colonists' values and needs.1 we are continually creating the landscape that we "see" ...
+In the two centuries since European settlement of the continent it has been promoted from "best forgotten" oblivion

 More recently, however, a greater western awareness of spirituality connected to the environment has emerged.
-The artist Lloyd Rees, for instance, compared his visit to Uluru with that of visiting Chartres Cathedral, when "coming up against the immensity and miraculousness of nature".
-As one art historian, Roslynn Haynes, has said:
+The artist Lloyd Rees, for instance, compared his visit to Uluru with that of visiting Chartres Cathedral, when "coming up against the immensity and miraculousness of nature".2 As one art historian, Roslynn Haynes, has said: